samjones00/docs/docs/_documentation/grpc.md

 on each DTO member assigning unique field index to each property, i.e. what's required to support existing [ProtoBuf Services](/protobuf-format) or used to customize XML wire format in ServiceStack's XML or [SOAP Services](/soap-support).

-For an example here's the complete annotated `GetTodos` Service from [todo-world](https://github.com/NetCoreApps/todo-world) gRPC Service:
+For an example, here's the complete annotated `GetTodos` Service from [todo-world](https://github.com/NetCoreApps/todo-world) gRPC Service:

 ```csharp
 [DataContract]